uPortal-Attic/uportal-app-framework/.github/CONTRIBUTING.md

 *Please* provide feedback about how these practices impact your ability to contribute.
 You might voice that feedback on the [Apereo licensing discussion Google Group][] or in any other way in which you are comfortable.

+## Conventional Commits

+This project uses [Conventional Commits][].

+Conventional Commits compliance is not a hard requirement to contribute.
+Do what you can.
+If necessary commit message style can be further worked up at the Pull Request / code review layer.
+Non-compliant commit messages will be flagged by continuous integration (e.g. Travis-CI) on pull requests.

+You can locally lint (check for style compliance) your most recent commit message by `npm run lint-commit`.

+You can locally lint your commit messages via a pre-commit hook by

+1. Setting `"commitmsg": "commitlint -e",` in your local `package.json`
+2. Having a `.git/commit-msg` script that honors the `package.json`
+configuration on this point, e.g. via [Husky][].

 [uportal-home website on incubating]: http://uportal-project.github.io/uportal-home/apereo-incubation.html
 [Apereo inbound intellectual property licensing practices]: https://www.apereo.org/licensing/practices
 [Apereo Individual Contributor License Agreement]: https://www.apereo.org/sites/default/files/Licensing%20Agreements/apereo-icla.pdf